Weaponizing kindness, how the Tenders play politics

 Comissioned Kalazotz Art (smaller version) by Diana Rahfoth

-Tenders among barbarians focus heavily on Mera as a fertility goddess.
-They commonly play matchmaker, midwife, and babysitter, and rarely bother raising their voices to tribal chieftains or tribal councils unless war seems on the horizon.
-Whether you are talking the The Great Colassian Tundra, the Great Colassian Desert, or the depths of Scarnoctis, life is dangerous and hard for nomadic peoples be they humans, goblins, kalazotz, or whatever other mortal race you are talking about.
-Mera's barbarian priests and priestesses still love peace, but they are almost never endorse full on pacificism.
+Tenders among barbarians focus heavily on Mera's role as a fertility goddess.
+Nomadic Tenders commonly play the role of matchmaker, midwife, and babysitter, and rarely bother raising their voices to tribal chieftains or tribal councils unless war seems to be on the horizon.
+Whether in the The Great Colassian Tundra, the Great Colassian Desert, or the depths of Scarnoctis, life is dangerous and hard for nomadic peoples be they humans, goblins, kalazotz, or whatever other mortal race you are talking about.
+Because of the danger inherit in a nomadic existance, Mera's barbarian priests and priestesses still love peace, but they almost never endorse full on pacificism.
 Most nomadic Tenders pursue a "good fences make good neighbors" policy.
-They encourage tribal chiefs to pursue peaceful paths not because peace is the moral thing to do but because every member of the tribe is precious, and each death in battle is an irreplaceable loss, so the tribe shouldn't seek violence unless they have no other choice.
-Barbarian tribes with Tenders among them are relatively peaceful and open to trade and discussion, but once the option of peace is dropped, they tend to fight very fiercely because they fully understand they are defending their loved ones.
+Tribal Tenders encourage tribal chiefs to pursue peaceful paths not because peace it is the moral thing to do but because every member of the tribe is precious/ Each and every death in battle is an irreplaceable loss, so the tribe shouldn't seek violence unless they have no other choice and inaction would lead to more death than action.
+Barbarian tribes with Tenders among them are relatively peaceful and open to trade and discussion, but once the option of peace is dropped, they will fight very fiercely because they fully understand that they are defending their loved ones.

 Cover image: by me with Midjourney